cinaral/rk4_solver/README.md

 ```

 ## 3.2.
 Integration loop
-Call ```rk4_solver::loop(...)``` to loop through the integration steps as follows if you want to discard all intermediate values except the final state:
+Call ```loop(...)``` to loop through the integration steps as follows if you want to discard all intermediate values except the final state:
 ```Cpp
 void
 loop(